English | Español

 Frequently Asked Questions

-We have prepared a list of questions that are frequently asked by those interested in becoming a Permanent Deacon.
+We have prepared a list of questions that are frequently asked by those interested in exploring a vocation to the Permanent Deaconate.
 Please look through the categories below.
 If you cannot find the answer to your question, feel free to contact us.

 Click on the sections below to expand them and view more information.